Jon-Flan/Analysis_of_UFC_Fights/README.md

 - option 2: Fighters
 - option 3: Events
 <br>
-Data is updated on the website after each new fight event.
-Be careful not to run the program **DURING** a live a event.<br>
+Be careful not to run the program DURING a live a event.<br>
 Your data will be skewed. <br>
 <br>